Prevent HIV

 Who should take PrEP?

-PrEP may be a good option for you if you consistently have sex without using condoms or share needles with people whose HIV status (or viral suppression status) you don’t know.
 Talk with your health care provider or a PrEP navigator to see if PrEP is right for you.

 Is PrEP covered by insurance?

 Yes.
-The U.S. Preventive Services Task Force (USPSTF) gives PrEP its strongest rating recommendation, a Grade A. Under the Affordable Care Act (ACA), most private health plans and all Medicaid-expansion programs must cover all USPSTF Grade A recommended services free-of-charge, without co-pays or cost-sharing to insured persons.
-The most recent USPSTF recommendation, issued in August 2023, includes daily oral PrEP and injectable cabotegravir (Apretude®).
-Yeztugo® was FDA approved in June 2025 and is not currently included in the USPSTF recommendation.
+The U.S. Preventive Services Task Force (USPSTF) gives PrEP its strongest rating, a Grade A. Under the Affordable Care Act, most private health plans must cover Grade A services free of charge.
+All Medicaid-expansion programs must cover them, too.
+Free of charge means without co-pays or cost-sharing to insured persons.

 Get help paying for PrEP